Gildor's Homepage | ![]() |

 I have a lot of personal projects, but most of them are not available to public.
 The most significant projects are:

-- very fast single-pass macro assembler for Z80 CPU (ZX Spectrum) with builtin Turbo Pascal like editor, it was compiled with itself; I made it when I was a student
+• Very fast single-pass macro assembler for Z80 CPU (ZX Spectrum) with builtin Turbo Pascal like editor, it was compiled with itself.
+I made it when I was a student.
+Unfortunately the source code resides on 5" disk, so I can't grab it from there.

 Reverse Engineering

-The first major experience in reversing was Quake 3 disassembly.
-The reason of doing this research was my own question: why Quake 3's renderer is much faster than Quake 2 while processing more complex geometry?
-During this work I've made a new renderer for the Quake 2 which was based on the reversed Quake 3 (Quake 3 source code became available only a few years later).
-Later, when I got enough OpenGL experience, my renderer was significantly changed so there is nothing from Quake 3 left there.
+My first major experience in reversing was Quake 3 disassembly.
+The reason of doing this research was my own question: why Quake 3's renderer is much faster than Quake 2 on the same machine with processing more complex geometry?
+During this work I've made a new renderer for the Quake 2 which was based on the reversed Quake 3 renderer (the source code of Quake 3 engine became available only a few years later).
+Later, when I got enough OpenGL experience, my renderer was significantly changed so there is nothing from Quake 3 left there (and I think nothing from Quake 2 either).

 Contact Information